- 1 Introduction

 CAA Mural – Creative Arts Agency Building, California, 1989

-The Creative Arts Agency is the brainchild of five art agents from William Morris Agency who decided to create their own organization in 1975.
+The Creative Arts Agency is the brainchild of five art agents from the William Morris Agency who decided to create their own organization in 1975.
 The five are Michael S. Rosenfeld, Ronald Meyer, Michael Ovitz, Rowland Perkins, and William Haber.
 Still, before they could even obtain funding for their proposed project, they were unceremoniously fired by William Morris.

 The five incorporated the agency in Delaware, and within a short span, they were already enjoying success with their game show called Rhyme and Reason and the cartoon series The Jackson 5ive.

 CAA continued to grow from strength to strength, and by the 1980s, it was financially able to commission architect I.M Pei to design its new headquarters in Beverly Hills.

 Standing three floors high, the CAA headquarters resembles a classical structure amassed in three geometric volumes – a central circular patio with an arched wing on its two sides.
-One wing is covered in masonry while the other in expanses of travertine glasses.
-The patio is crowned with a low tapering glass mast that opens it up into a colossal, bright public space, adorned with a massive Roy Lichtenstein mural.
+One wing is covered in masonry, while the other is covered in expanses of travertine glasses.
+The patio is crowned with a low tapering glass mast that opens it up into a colossal, bright public space adorned with a massive Roy Lichtenstein mural.

 When the CAA headquarters was completed, Roy Lichtenstein was approached to create a huge mural that would punctuate the patio topped by the low, tapering glass mast.

-Measuring 27 feet tall, the mural was inspired by the painting Bauhaus Staircase (1932) of Oskar Schlemmer, a piece that already had major symbolic importance in contemporary art and that was based on the staircase of the Bauhaus building in Dessau, Germany.
+Measuring 27 feet tall, the mural was inspired by the painting Bauhaus Staircase (1932) by Oskar Schlemmer.
+This piece already had significant symbolic importance in contemporary art and that was based on the staircase of the Bauhaus building in Dessau, Germany.

 A limited-edition copy of the painting was created to celebrate the work’s completion and was signed and given to every CAA agent.

 Greene Street Mural, 1983